-Learn the Cartiva implant for 1st MTP joint arthritis surgical technique with step by step instructions on OrthOracle.
-Our e-learning platform contains high resolution images and a certified CME of the Cartiva implant for 1st MTP joint arthritis surgical procedure.
+Learn the Cartiva implant(Wright Medical) for 1st MTP joint arthritis surgical technique with step by step instructions on OrthOracle.
+Our e-learning platform contains high resolution images and a certified CME of the Cartiva implant(Wright Medical) for 1st MTP joint arthritis surgical procedure.

 The Cartiva implant is a hydrogel polymer implant designed for use in 1st metatarsophalangeal arthritis (hallux rigidus).
 The material has a similar coefficient of friction and hydration characteristics to hyaline cartilage and is intact the same material widely used in contact lenses.

 The procedure is simple to undertake and has an excellent scientific and level 1 clinical evidence background.
 Cartiva has been extensively studied in a prospective randomised controlled trial against 1st MTPJ fusion as part of the 12 centre MOTION study group.
 This study has demonstrated that it is at least as good as a fusion at 2 and at 5 years in terms of pain relief and improvement in function both in activities of daily life and in sport.

 A comprehensive literature review which includes award winning peer reviewed papers and presentations at mutilple international meetings is included in this operation (See references).
 The Cartiva MOTION study is the largest and most comprehensive PRCT in forefoot surgery that has been undertaken yet.

 Author: Mr Chris Blundell FRCS (Tr & Orth).

 - Each operation and the questions associated become a named course in the CPD section

 - The operative technique itself is read as a lesson as is any company implant information if this is being assessed.